 The monastery is one of the biggest and best preserved in Denmark.
-It has a historical interior with frescoes dated to around the 16th century.
+It has a historical interior with frescoes dated back to the 16th century.
 The Monastery was a double monastery divided into a section for monks and one for nuns, and their duties were to take care of the sick and the old - a task which has been carried out here ever since the Monastery was established.

 At Aalborghus Castle, you can visit the damp dungeon and get a feel for what it would have been like to be imprisoned in such a small, dark prison.
 Also, you can visit the murky underground passages – the casemates – under the castle.
-Take a walk in the courtyard and in the park, and indulge in another time zone.
+Take a walk in the courtyard and in the park, and get lost in another time of history.
 Aalborghus Castle is Denmark’s only preserved tax collecting castle built by King Christian the 3rd in 1539-1555 as the residence of the local governor.
 Today, the castle houses the state administration of Northern Jutland.

-From Hobrovej, you can see the old post mill, Vester Mariendal Mill, that was built on Skovbakken in 1757-60 and moved to Vester Mariendal around 1893.
+From Hobrovej, you can see the old post mill, Vester Mariendal Mill, which was built on Skovbakken in 1757-60 and moved to Vester Mariendal around 1893.
 The mill contains millwork, gears etc. The mill belongs to Aalborg municipality and is only used as a landmark.

 Øster Sundby Mill is open for visit in the evenings, Saturday afternoon and Sunday by appointment.
-The mill is Dutch with manual yawing mechanism.
+The mill is Dutch and features a manual yawing mechanism.

-At the tourist office you can find a little flyer “Good Old Aalborg” with two guides to walks around old Aalborg.
-This is an exciting and learning flyer that leads you through charming streets with paving stones, small half-timbered houses and hidden alleys.
+At the tourist office you can find a little flyer “Good Old Aalborg” with two guides to historical walks around old Aalborg.
+This is an exciting and educational flyer that leads you through charming routes of paved streets, small half-timbered houses and hidden alleys.